-There are a number of things that may have gone wrong with your breast implants.
-These are all recognized risks, but sometimes poor management of these complications can give grounds for a claim for compensation:
+There are several things that can go wrong with breast implants.
+These are all recognised risks, but sometimes poor management of the complications can provide grounds for a compensation claim:

 - Capsular Contracture – when the layer of scar tissue that the body normally grows around the implant contracts, resulting in the implant being an odd shape or being hard.
-This can be painful and you may need to have the implant removed and replaced
+This can be very painful and the implant may have to be removed and replaced

 - Bleeding into the breast tissue causing swollen, painful breasts

 - Infection, which can result in unsightly scarring after the operation

 - Reduction/loss of nipple sensation

 - Visible implants causing creasing or rippling of the breast.

 Immediate legal representation is available anywhere in the UK.